 The eastern portions of this property are somewhat more remote and will require significant walking to access.
 This area includes the headwaters of Two Mile Creek.

-Rock Cliff on Sonyea
+Rock Cliff in Keshequa Gorge on Sonyea SF

 This forest shares a common boundary with Groveland Correctional Facility.
 As regulations differ between these areas, users should remain cognizant of which unit they are on.